- Where to stay

 Västmanland

 At Kolarbyn Eco Lodge outside Skinskatteberg, guests stay in rustic grass-covered huts reminiscent of real-life hobbit holes.
-The twelve charcoal huts have no electricity, no showers, and nothing fancy at all – Kolarbyn Eco Lodge takes pride in being called Sweden’s most primitive hotel.
+The twelve charcoal huts have no electricity, no showers, nothing fancy at all – Kolarbyn Eco Lodge takes pride in being called Sweden’s most primitive hotel.
 Kolarbyn is a Nature’s Best certified company and offers, apart from accommodation, an array of adventures.
 Why not take a bushcraft and survival course?

 Sörmland